 How to Dry Faux Fur Coats and Accessories

 DO NOT put the garment in a clothes dryer.
-Use an indoor drying rack to dry the item flat or place on a sturdy, padded hanger and hang from the shower rod to dry.
-Reposition the coat often so there are no crush marks on the faux fur.
+Use an indoor drying rack to dry the faux fur flat or place on a sturdy, padded hanger and hang from the shower rod to dry.
+Reposition the coat or blanket often so there are no crush marks on the faux fur.
 Use your hand to smooth any areas that don't appear smooth.
 Keep out of direct sunlight and heat.
 It may take 24 to 48 hours to dry.
 Do not wear or use until the faux fur is completely dry.

 Remember high heat can melt the faux fur fibers and cause the fibers to fuse and become matted.
 Once this has happened, there is little to be done that can reverse the damage.